Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Expandable alt_header="What data/code is used to train the model supporting dbt Copilot?">

-dbt Copilot is not a large language model (LLM). dbt Labs does not train any models at all.
-Currently, we use OpenAI models as per our agreement with OpenAI they do not use our data for training their OpenAI models.
+dbt Copilot is not used to train a large language model (LLM). dbt Labs does not train any models at all.
+Currently, we use OpenAI models, and our agreement with OpenAI prohibits OpenAI from retaining our data persistently.
 Refer our [dbt Labs AI principles page](https://www.getdbt.com/legal/ai-principles) for more information.

 </Expandable>

 <Expandable alt_header="Which model providers does dbt Copilot use?">